pytask-dev/pytask/docs/source/tutorials/how_to_use_plugins.rst

 How to use plugins
 ------------------

-To use a plugin, simply follow the installation instructions.
-A plugin will enable itself by using pytask's entry-point.
+To use a plugin, simply follow the installation instructions and the accompanying documentation.
+A plugin will usually enable itself by using pytask's entry-point.

 How to implement your own plugin